microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 # Windows Driver Developer Supplemental Tools

 This repository contains supplemental open-source components for use in developing device drivers for Windows.
+When initially cloning, please use "git clone --recurse-submodules" to ensure you clone necessary dependencies.

 ## CodeQL

-The CodeQL subfolder contains queries and suites recommended for checking Windows Drivers for security issues.
-For full documentation, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/static-tools-and-codeql) on MSDN.
+The CodeQL subfolder contains queries and suites required for certification of Windows drivers.
+For full documentation, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/static-tools-and-codeql) on Microsoft Docs.

 ## Contributing